ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 ### Create a git workspace on your local computer

 A `git` workspace on your local computer is where copies of GitHub repos in the cloud are stored on your local computer.
-To edit Angular Classicdocumentation on your local computer, you need a clone of your origin repo, `personal/angular`.
+To edit Angular Classic documentation on your local computer, you need a clone of your origin repo, `personal/angular`.

 Clone the `personal/angular` repo into the subdirectory for your account, as this illustration shows.
 Remember to replace `personal` with your GitHub username.